 Having a will in place actually has very little bearing on the probate process.
 The value of the assets and the way in which they are held will in fact determine whether or not probate is needed.

 It is possible to appoint a professional to handle probate matters on your behalf.
-This is often a good idea if you simply don’t want to be responsible for administering the person’s assets yourself.
+This is often a good idea if you simply don’t want to be responsible for administering the person’s assets yourself or if the execution of the Will is likely to be controversial or challenged.

 If the thought of managing your loved one’s affairs yourself feels daunting or overwhelming, don’t worry – help is at hand.
 The team here at Age Legal Services has a great deal of experience in guiding clients through probate, and we are qualified to deliver specialist advice on every aspect of the process.